 Snake eyes: Reptile found in hard drive at Miami airport

-MIAMI (AP) — A man and a python hidden inside an external hard drive have been stopped from boarding a Florida plane headed to Barbados.
+MIAMI (AP) — A man with a python hidden inside an external hard drive was stopped from boarding a Florida plane headed to Barbados.

-Citing Transportation Security Administration, the Miami Herald reports officers screening luggage at the Miami International Airport Sunday found an "organic mass" inside a checked bag.
-TSA spokeswoman Sari Koshetz says that discovery meant the bag was examined by a bomb expert, who uncovered the live snake in the hard drive.
+The Miami Herald reports that officers screening luggage at the Miami International Airport Sunday found an "organic mass" inside a checked bag.
+Transportation Security Administration spokeswoman Sari Koshetz says a bomb expert then examined the bag and discovered the live snake in the hard drive.

-She says the snake was "obviously not an imminent terrorist threat" but its interception prevented a possible wildlife threat.
+She says the snake was "obviously not an imminent terrorist threat," but its interception prevented a possible wildlife threat.
 The passenger was fined, and the snake was taken into custody by U.S. Fish and Wildlife Services.
-Neither man nor snake flew to Barbados.
-The man's name was not released.
-It's unclear how much he was fined.
+His name was not released.
+Neither man nor snake made the flight.

 Information from: The Miami Herald, http://www.herald.com